Parliamentary.ai

 Groups Affected

-- Ratepayers in Northern Ireland: Affected by the set regional rate and any subsequent variations.
+• Ratepayers in Northern Ireland: Affected by the regional rate set by the bill.

-- Participants in the RHI scheme (especially those with small and medium biomass installations): Affected by changes to tariffs and the availability of voluntary buy-out arrangements.
+• Participants in the RHI scheme: Potentially affected by the amended tariffs and the availability of voluntary buy-out arrangements.

-- The UK Parliament and Secretary of State: Receive reports on the operation of the buy-out arrangements during periods when there is no functioning Northern Ireland Executive.
+• UK Parliament: Receives reports on the operation of the buy-out arrangements during periods when the Northern Ireland Executive is not functioning.

 Powered by nyModel